top of page

 Assessing the Damage

 In some cases, the washout may expose underlying layers of soil.
 Digging down a bit will help you determine the severity of the damage.
-A comprehensive assessment will guide what repairs you will need.
+A comprehensive assessment will guide what repairs you need.

 Gathering Necessary Tools and Materials